TransactionAuthorizationProtocol/website/TAIPs/taip-3.md

 - `@type` - REQUIRED the JSON-LD type `https://tap.rsvp/schema/1.0#Transfer`
   (provisional)
 - `asset` - REQUIRED the [CAIP-19](CAIP-19) identifier of the asset
-- `amountSubunits` - OPTIONAL for NFTs and REQUIRED for fungible tokens.
-  Specified as a string with the full amount in integer in the smallest subunit of a token
+- `amount` - OPTIONAL for NFTs and REQUIRED for fungible tokens.
+Specified as a string with the full amount as a decimal representation of the token
 - `originator` - OPTIONAL an object representing the originating (aka the sender) party (see [TAIP-6](TAIP-6))
 - `beneficiary` - OPTIONAL an object representing the beneficiary (aka the